Proudly Serving Coloradans throughout the State

 With nearly thirty years of experience, Jennifer L. Donaldson represents clients throughout Colorado in Centennial, Denver, Aurora, Lakewood, Westminster, and Grand Junction.

-Motorcycle collisions in Colorado are generally considered negligence claims.
-Negligence requires individuals to exercise reasonable care when engaging in activities such as operating a car or motorcycle.
+Motorcycle collisions in Colorado can give rise to a negligence claim for personal injury.
+Negligence claims requires individuals to exercise reasonable care when engaging in activities such as operating a car or motorcycle.

 When assessing damages for claims in Colorado, the Legislature has enacted a modified version of comparative negligence.
 Generally, in comparative negligence cases, the amount in damages that a defendant must pay is adjusted based on the percentage of fault attributed to the plaintiff.